 As part of their digital residency at the New Museum, Ensayos practitioners will launch three podcasts.
 Drawing from Ensayos’s transdisciplinary work, these podcasts will focus on waters in different archipelagic regions, including Tierra del Fuego, New York, eastern Australia, and Norway.
-The episodes are structured in four movements that mirror different aspects of Ensayos’s field research: fiction, fact, somatic exercise, and care ethics.
+Journalist Catalina Jaramillo guides listeners through four acts that mirror different aspects of Ensayos’s field research: fiction, fact, somatic exercise, and care ethics.
 Each concludes with a song.

 I. July 20, 2020

 Hydrofeminist METitation: Eastern Australia: A lesson in water care drawn from a “creekulum” / A speculative mystery “The Bringers of the Viral Red Dust” / A somatic exercise in “Mangrove Tuning” / A sorrowful interview with an ichthyologist / A song about tiny crustaceans and microplastics

 Hydrofeminist METitation: Norway: A glaciorhythmic audio collage from the Arctic/ On law and poetry/ Walk along the Holsbekken Creek leading to a canyon of controversies/ A rowing journey/ Song sung by farmed sea salmon